rajitbanerjee/facebook-friends/README.md

 The program asks the user to provide as input from the command line the name of a Facebook user.
 At most 6 users can be provided as input.
 For each user, at most 4 friends can be provided as input.
-To indicate that you do not want to add more users/friends of a user, press “Enter”.
+To indicate that no more users/friends need to be added, the "enter" key should be pressed.

 The program identifies at most 2 friends suggestions for the selected user.
 Suggested friends aren't existing friends of the selected user.